nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 ## Definitions

-- __document set__: an ensemble of documents represented by their ids and a their repository name.
+- __document set__: a list of documents of a repository represented as a list of document identifiers.

 - __action__: an operation that can be applied to a document set.

 - __bulk command__: a set of parameters building a request to apply an action on a document set.

-- __bucket__: a part of a document set that fits into a stream record.
+- __bucket__: a portion of a document set that fits into a stream record.

-- __batch__: a smaller (or equals) set of document where the action is applied within a transaction.
+- __batch__: a smaller (or equals) portion of a bucket where the action is applied within a transaction.

 ## Bulk Command